 There is no set clinical experience requirement to apply to the online Master of Science in Nursing Psychiatric-Mental Health Nurse Practitioner specialty.
 However, the strongest applicants typically have a basic exposure to psychiatric settings and a demonstrated interest in caring for individuals with mental health needs.

 No, applicants to the online Psychiatric-Mental Health Nurse Practitioner program do not need an existing master’s degree to be considered.
-Applicants do need an active RN license and a Bachelor of Science in Nursing to be eligible to apply.
+Applicants must have a Bachelor’s degree and an active RN license to apply.

-The application process for the online PMHNP involves two stages: the initial application and a virtual, invite-only program interview.
-All applications must be submitted by Feb.
-28. At this point, the YSN admissions committee convenes to begin their initial application review.
+The application process for the online PMHNP involves submitting and completing your thorough program application, including, but not limited to, essays, letters of recommendation, and transcripts.
+All applications must be submitted by the cohort’s final deadline.
+At this point, the YSN admissions committee convenes to begin their initial application review.

 From the time of admission, students typically have two weeks to accept their offer of admission.
 Although not guaranteed, extensions may be requested by admitted students who require more time to decide.